 “… his granddaughter’s gorgeous…” (she was)

-I overheard more than a few women say that Big Daddy was handsome, just like his son, Keith, and his grandson, Damon.
-But, most of the talk I overheard wasn’t gossip, it was appreciation for the jobs Big Daddy had brought to Baton Rouge, and how he had fought for fair wages.
+Most of the talk I overheard wasn’t gossip or jokes, it was appreciation for the jobs Big Daddy had brought to Baton Rouge and how he had fought for fair wages.
 Men spoke of how he saved their family and stood up for them, and how they looked up to him.
 It seemed that women wanted him, and men wanted to be like him.
 Everyone there loved him.
 He could do no wrong in their eyes.

 Several of my teenage cousins spoke to the crowd at Big Daddy’s funeral.
 They were all better speakers than I was, and even though they lived in Houston, they didn’t have my mumbly southern accent.
 People listened to them and said how smart and sweet they were.
 They told sweet stories about him that I had never heard, and all of them ended by saying Big Daddy was in heaven.

 After the service, people stood up and began walking to the reception hall.
-I was one of the first there, because I had been standing near the door, and I stood near the flowers sent to Big Daddy’s funeral and studied the most obvious floral arrangement.
-It was big as a school classroom’s chalk board, back when schools still used chalk, and was made from bright yellow flowers arranged to look like the side view of an 18-wheeler truck.
+I was one of the first there, because I had been standing near the door, and I stood near the flowers sent to Big Daddy’s funeral and studied the most ostentatious floral arrangement anyone had ever seen.
+It was big as a school classroom’s chalk board, and made from bright yellow flowers arranged to look like the side view of an 18-wheeler truck.

 Across the truck bed, written in red flowers, was, “From Local #5,” and under the truck was a plaque with the Teamster’s logo, two horse heads left over from the 1800’s, when teamsters drove horse wagons instead of trucks.
 The plaque said, “The International Brotherhood of Teamsters.”
 Like Cain and Able, I thought.
 I associated the Teamsters with fighting.